mxklb/cuteproject/README.md

 - ```pkgs/appimage.sh``` creates an .AppImage
 - ```pkgs/macOS.sh``` creates a .dmg image

-Windows packaging is actually only implemented within .appvoyer.yml!
+Windows packaging is actually only implemented within *.appvoyer.yml*!

 Note: Refer to the CI configurations to check detailed packaging information & dependencies.

 ## CI/CD Configuration
 Development and testing is mainly focused on linux.
 Windows and Mac OS X are additionally used to verify builds and to make deployments.
-There are three different CI platforms configured ([travis](https://travis-ci.org/), [gitlab](https://about.gitlab.com/product/continuous-integration/) & [appvoyer](https://www.appveyor.com/)).
+There are three different CI platforms configured for this purpose ([gitlab](https://about.gitlab.com/product/continuous-integration/), [travis](https://travis-ci.org/) & [appvoyer](https://www.appveyor.com/)).
 The project always builds on linux, windows and Mac OS X. Artifacts for these systems are continuously deployed.

 The following build systems are triggered continuously: